 It doesn’t get much more exotic than the sweet and tempting dragon fruit.
-Intimidating in name and psychedelic in appearance, the dragon fruit is rich with antioxidants, fiber and prebiotics, which can provide a wide variety of proven health benefits.
-We’re going to discuss what, why, and how the dragon fruit can be part of your weekly nutrition plan, to reap its many health benefits.
+Intimidating in name and psychedelic in appearance, the dragon fruit is rich in antioxidants, fiber, and prebiotics, which can provide a wide variety of proven health benefits.
+We’re going to discuss the health benefits of eating dragon fruit and how it can be part of your weekly nutrition plan.

 What Is Dragon Fruit